-In terms of Gross Written Premiums (GWP) the top 5 countries are: 22% of the life insurance obligations are deriving from policyholders resident in France, each 20% in Germany and Switzerland, 13% in Austria and 11% in Finland.
+In terms of Gross Written Premiums (GWP) the top 5 countries are: 23% of the life insurance obligations are deriving from policyholders resident in France, each 22% in Switzerland, 21% in Germany, 13% in Austria and 10% in Finland.
 Within the single countries no significant distinctions of the Business-Mix and underwriting performance are detectable.

 Based on the higher average seniority of the insurance portfolio in Germany, Switzerland and Austria compared to the other countries (in particularly to France or Finland), the run-off of the portfolio is mainly evident in this countries.
-As a result maturities paid are significantly higher than in other countries.
-As a consequence of these outflows, technical provisions of these countries decreased in the reporting year, while reserves in Finland are still increasing due to positive net cash inflows.
+As a result maturities paid are significantly higher than in other countries